Healthy Aging CORE

 - Interest in creating a CBSS sector

-The resulting “What We Heard” document presents an overview of the perspectives and themes emerging from these conversations and proposes some next steps for the development of a CBSS sector in Alberta.
+The resulting “What We Heard” document presents an overview of the perspectives and themes emerging from these conversations and proposes some next steps.

 Working to support the wellbeing of seniors aging in place has taken on unanticipated dimensions with the advent of the COVID-19 pandemic.
 CBSS organizations play a crucial role in supporting seniors through programs and services that address nutrition and food security, home supports, mental health, social isolation, transportation needs, and more.
 Coordinating our efforts in these areas now can help us to manage the demands of our new conditions and continue to support the health and wellbeing of seniors.

-With support from the United Way, the Ministry of Seniors and Housing, Alberta Blue Cross, Alberta Health Services and the Government of Canada, CORE Alberta has been developed.
-This online platform continues the work of the Community-Based Seniors Serving (CBSS) Sector in Alberta, allowing organizations to share information and establish working groups that help address the challenges emerging from the pandemic.
+With support from the United Way, the Ministry of Seniors and Housing, Alberta Blue Cross, Alberta Health Services and the Government of Canada, CORE Alberta platform is now available to support the CBSS Sector in Alberta and facilitate information sharing and action-oriented collaboration to address the challenges emerging during these unprecedented times.